 The LOFF grant program is designed to provide funding for farmers who are working on the development and sustainability of organics through research and development, organic certification, transitioning farms from conventional to organic, creating new farms and land trusts for organic farms.

-In April of 2015, Lakewinds Food Co-op launched “round-up”, a fundraising a fundraising program that allows customers to “round-up” their grocery bill for recipient organizations that share our commitment to a healthy community.
+In April of 2015, Lakewinds Food Co-op launched “round-up”, a fundraising program that allows customers to “round-up” their grocery bill for recipient organizations that share our commitment to a healthy community.

 This program reflects Lakewinds’ commitment to the environment.
 We reward shoppers who reuse cloth, paper or plastic bags for their groceries.
 When a bag is reused, customers receive a Green Patch valued at 5 cents.
 This can be applied to a future grocery purchase OR dropped into the collection box at the register.